gawertm/dsti-devops-project/README.md

 ## Project Description

-The Project provides a Fibonacci Calculator that uses a multi-container deployment hosted on Google Cloud Kubernetes Engine.
+The Project provides a Fibonacci Calculator that uses a multi-container deployment hosted on Microsoft Azure Kubernetes Service.
 In the Fibonacci Calculator, the user will enter an Index, and the calculator will provide the correct value.
 Also the interface will display the users last entered values.